-- Provide a consistent baseline dataset that can give a general indication of water quality in the watershed. - Assess the contribution of tributary streams to loadings in the Rideau River and upper watershed lakes.

-- Monitor ambient water quality conditions at locations on major tributary streams and watershed lakes. - Involve local lake residents in monitoring to increase the extent of monitoring activities and provide training to develop consistent methods to ensure data integrity. - Sample bottom dwelling bugs (benthic invertebrates) to determine water quality and habitat conditions using a biological method which complements water chemistry sampling programs.
+- Provide a consistent baseline dataset that can provide a general indication of water quality within the watershed. - Assess water quality within tributary streams and how they impact conditions in the Rideau River and upper watershed lakes. - Monitor ambient water quality conditions at locations on major tributaries, streams and watershed lakes. - Involve local lake residents in monitoring to increase the extent of monitoring activities and provide training to develop consistent methods to ensure data integrity.